hwdsl2/docker-ipsec-vpn-server/README.md

 Advanced users can [build from source code](#build-from-source-code) on GitHub.

 ## Image comparison

+Two pre-built images are available.
+The Alpine-based image is only ~16MB.

 |                   | Alpine-based             | Debian-based                   |
 | ----------------- | ------------------------ | ------------------------------ |